Troubleshoot NGINX Controller and the Controller Agent

 Refer to the Configuring the API section of the NGINX Plus Admin Guide for instructions.

 All NGINX configuration files are readable by the Controller Agent user ID.
-Check the owner, group, and permissions settings.
+Verify the owner, group, and permissions settings.

 apparmor, or other third-party OS security tools are not interfering with the metrics collection.
 For example, for